Back to Top

 $2,300,000 for the North Carolina Search and Rescue Program.

-Report on the 2017 Long Session
+Report on the 2017 Long Legislative Session

 During the 2017 Long Session of the General Assembly, the Legislature completed the Budget for the 2017-2018 and 2018-2019 biennium, the governor vetoed it, and that veto was overridden by the Legislature.
 The Long Session subsequently recessed during the early morning hours of Friday, June 30.
 Also during the Long Session, I was a Primary Sponsor on the following bills that passed both the House and the Senate and are now law: